EmirErtorer/Space-Invaders-Game/README.md

     7) Aim to destroy all the alien invaders while avoiding their projectiles.

     8) The game ends when the player loses all three health bars.

+    9) Once you are in the game you will need to register to be able to play.
+From the top of the screen, click on File -> Register.
+Enter your username and password.

+    10) After registering, to play; click on File -> Play Game, and then enter your username and password.

+    11) Finally you will be prompted to choose difficulty (which affects enemy count and speed), and launch into the game.

+    12) If you want to see your previous scores; File -> High Score

+    13) Enjoy :)